PowerAppsDarren/PowerFxSnippets/Licensing/licensing-questions.md

 # New Topic Template

-have you ever tried to understand Microsoft's Power Platform licensing?
+Have you ever tried to understand Microsoft's Power Platform licensing?
 Let me tell you, it's about as straightforward as rocket surgery.
 And I should know - I once tried to perform rocket surgery.
 Turns out, rockets don't have organs.
 Who knew?

 ## Custom GPT